24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 7. Structural Drying

-Industrial air movers (one per 10-16 linear feet of wall) and LGR dehumidifiers run continuously for 3-7 days.
+Professional-grade air movers (one per 10-16 linear feet of wall) and LGR dehumidifiers run continuously for 3-7 days.
 We return daily for moisture readings on framing, subfloor, and remaining drywall.
 Equipment stays until readings hit IICRC S500 dry standard.
 See our structural drying page for the technical detail.

 8. Mold Inspection